MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_install.md

 ![](media/enable_role_upd.png)

-When the installation has completed you will be prompted to restart your computer.
+When the installation has completed you are prompted to restart your computer.

 ![](media/restart_upd.png)

-## Enable Hyper-V with PowerShell
+## Install Hyper-V with PowerShell

 1. Open a PowerShell console as Administrator.